kdpuvvadi/omadac/docs/ssl/minica.md

 sudo update-ca-trust extract
 ```

+### Firefox

+Firefox manages it's own store for certificates.
+To add certificates

+- Go to `about:preferences#privacy`.
+- Scrole down to `Certificates`.
+- Select `View Certificates`.
+- Select `Import`.
+- Select `PKCS` file `minica.p12`.
+- Enter the password or leave it empty if not applicable.

-> 1. Reboot the controller and Systems to update and changes to take effect.
+> 1. Reboot the controller/PC/Browser to update and changes to take effect.
 > 2. Replace minica.pem with `minica.p12` to use `pkcs`